franckalbinet/iot-uaa-isoc/labs/button.md

 Even for simple program like this one, there are numerous possible implementations.
 We should aim for a straighforward solution first.
 Premature optimization or abstraction are common pitfalls.

 The use case we want to address is the following:
-1. when the button of the expansion board is pressed, display a message "Button pressed" **once** in Atom's console;
+1. when the button of the Pysense board is pressed, display a message "Button pressed" **once** in Atom's console;
 2. when released, display a message "Button released" **once**.

 ### main.py